DEI at Horsley witten group

 BUILDING Capacity for Community Engagement – Groton, CT

 HW is assisting the Town of Groton, CT with building its capacity to engage and forge relationships with community members that do not participate in decisions that can affect them.
 Working directly with the Office of Planning and Development Services, HW is directing a collaborative process that includes internal staff training.
-Currently we are addressing goal setting related to DEI, and individual topics such as Unconscious Bias.
+Currently we are developing more inclusive practices for community engagement.